About Bok Choy

 There might be some dirt down in-between the stalks; wash only right before using.
 For large bok choy simply cut off the very end of the root end, then separate the stalks from one another and rinse in cool water, then pat gently dry.

-With baby bok choy you will often want to retain the vegetable shape, such as in our Braised Baby Bok Choy (coming).
+With baby bok choy you will often want to retain the vegetable shape, such as in a Braised Baby Bok Choy.
 In this case, simply swish the individual baby bok choy around in clean water.

 We like to use raw bok choy stems in place of celery in tuna and egg salad; the stems and leaves in stir-fries and the baby version in stir-fries as well and also braised as mentioned above.